 I’m an idea guy.
 No on has ever accused me of not having an original thought.
 Most of the time the opposite is more accurate.
 The teams I lead usually fight overload with the number of ideas I produce.
 I have to discipline myself to “unthink” and give teams I lead permission to tell me when something is a bad idea.

-But, even idea people have lulls in their creative process.
-We grow stagnant.
-Get bored.
-Need help spurring thought.
+But even idea people have lulls in their creative process.
+We grow stagnant, get bored and need help spurring thought.

 So, how do idea people get new and original ideas?
 How do you spur creativity when you’re stuck in routines or can’t seem to come up with anything new?

 Here are 7 things, which often work for me:

 Take a walk

 I stop what I’m doing and go for a brisk walk.
 Several times throughout the day I take a hike.
 When I was using FitBit I set myself a goal to walk at least 250 steps every hour during normal work hours and 10,000 steps per day.
 I usually had nearly twice that number and only missed the minimum number two days in four years.
 I’m not wearing a FitBit, but the activity level has remained the same.